-- Pat (don’t wipe) dry with a paper towel.
-You can use a cloth towel but be aware that the ink has an may stain whatever fabric you’re using.
+- Pat dry (don’t wipe!) with a paper towel.
+You can use a cloth towel but be mindful that the ink could stain the fabric.

-- After drying, lightly apply lotion.
-This should be done 1-2 times a day.
+- Lightly apply lotion 1-2 times per day.
 We recommend Lubriderm or Jergens – you can use pretty much anything, just make sure it’s unscented.
-Remember, lightly, there is such a thing as too much and too heavy, which can cause issues with healing.